 2. Open a William Hill account

-William Hill are offering new customers £30 in free bets when you place a bet of £10.
+William Hill are offering new customers £30 in free bets when you sign up using promo code ‘H30’ and place a bet of £10.

 There are bigger welcome offers out there, but I always recommend starting small and working your way up.
 Once you’ve completed some of the smaller offers, you’ll feel more confident and have a bigger bankroll for completing the larger offers.

 3. Switch to decimal odds